![]() |

 from the Processes

-forcefully terminates the application without sending
+forcefully ends the application

 The virtual machine ensures that the following resources are gracefully handled before termination: